SDarkMagic/cursed-titanfall-docs/docs/modules/Weapons.md

 - Converted to fully automatic
 - Modified damage.
 Two body shots should now kill a pilot at full health
 - Lowered fire rate slightly
+### DMR
+- Deals increased damage
+- Capable of damaging titans regardless of whether it's a crit hit
+- On client uses ion laser effect and sounds for firing
+- hitscan
 ### Spitfire
 - Creates a thermite burn source on impact
 - Canonically accurate to the name now